More Than 20 Years Of Serving Colorado Families And Businesses In Times Of Need

 Designating beneficiaries of pay-on-death accounts in Colorado

 Colorado enacted new legislative changes concerning distributions to beneficiaries of amounts on deposit in pay-on-death (POD) accounts at financial institutions.
-Upon the death of the sole or last account holder of a POD financial account , the new law permits the non-equal distribution of funds from accounts which have two or more beneficiaries.
+Upon the death of the sole or last account holder of a POD financial account, the new law permits the non-equal distribution of funds from accounts that have two or more beneficiaries.

 The new law provides that funds may be distributed to the beneficiaries in the proportions specified in the written designation kept on file in the records of the financial institution.
 If no proportions are specified, the funds are evenly divided between the beneficiaries.